 Take Action to Preserve and Maintain Your Business Reputation

 “It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.”
 Warren Buffet

 When businesses and individuals consider the true worth of their reputation, they quickly understand the importance of proactively preserving and growing their reputation wealth.
 In recent years, numerous “reputation management” services have cropped up.
 For the most part, these businesses engage in nullifying or removing digital communications that may detract from business’ reputation and promoting positive feedback to balance the results.
 While it is important for businesses to manage their reputation data in order to ensure customer satisfaction, the most important aspect of reputation wealth will be governed by what businesses do to improve their brand image, as opposed to what they say.

 Deliver on Your Promises

-The essence of a strong, productive reputation, lies first and foremost on how you behave, and in upholding your commitments.
+The essence of a good reputation in business lies first and foremost on how you behave, and in upholding your commitments.
 A brand’s promise is only as strong the clout behind it, and that requires you as the business owner to stick to your word to ensure customer satisfaction.

 For example, in today’s world of online shopping, more and more consumers are choosing to buy products from marketplaces where they feel there is a “face” behind their purchase.
 Marketplaces like Rakuten.com and The Grommet offer shoppers the opportunity to see where their purchase is coming from, and give them the ability to develop a relationship with the retailer.
 The retailer then also has the opportunity to deliver on their brand promise, and establish a long-term reputation that leads more loyal shoppers.
 This can ensure customer satisfaction with your business.